-Emissions are distributed in the vertical, following the profiles defined for the EC4MACS and EURODELTA III project (adapted from Thunis et al. (2008)).
+Anthropogenic emissions are by default distributed in the vertical, following the profiles defined for the EC4MACS and EURODELTA III project (adapted from Thunis et al. [64]).
 Table 8.3 shows the height profiles following this definition.
 The source categories for solvent use, small combustion sources, transport, and agriculture are always assigned to the lowest model layer.
 Other sources are distributed over 8 different vertical layers with fixed thicknesses ranging from 90 m for the lowest to 990 m for the top layer.
-The distribution reflects the average injection heights: while power plants emit from high stacks, industrial processes usually emit near the surface.
+The distribution reflects the average effective injection heights: while power plants emit from high stacks, industrial processes usually emit near the surface.
+Since the height of the model layers is not fixed but depends on the mixing height, the distribution from the height profile layers to the model layers is re-computed every time step.